LLNL/popclass/docs/source/index.rst

 popclass
 ========

-popclass is a lightweight python package that allows the probabilistic classification of the lens of a microlensing event given the event's posterior distribution and a Galactic simulation. popclass is being actively developed on `GitHub <https://github.com/LLNL/popclass>`_.
+popclass is a lightweight python package that allows fast, probabilistic classification of the lens of a microlensing event given the event's posterior distribution and a model of the Galaxy. popclass provides the bridge between Galactic simulation and lens classification, an interface to common Bayesian inference libraries, and the ability for users to flexibly specify their own Galactic model and classification parameters.

+popclass is being actively
+developed on `GitHub <https://github.com/LLNL/popclass>`_.

 .. figure:: ../images/lens_class.gif